List of Donald Duck universe characters: José Carioca

 José Carioca is a green, Brazilian parrot who first appears in the Disney film Saludos Amigos (1942) alongside Donald Duck.
 He returned in the 1944 film The Three Caballeros along with Donald and a Mexican rooster named Panchito Pistoles.
 José is from Rio de Janeiro, Brazil (thus the name "Carioca", which is a term used for a person born in Rio de Janeiro).

 Panchito Pistoles

 Panchito Pistoles is a red, Mexican rooster who was created as the third titular caballero (along with Donald Duck and José Carioca) for the 1944 film The Three Caballeros.
 Later he appeared in several Disney comics, including a year-long run in the Silly Symphony Sunday comic strip (1944-1945), as well as Don Rosa's comic book stories The Three Caballeros Ride Again (2000) and The Magnificent Seven (Minus 4) Caballeros (2005).

 Gyro Gearloose

 Gyro Gearloose is a tall, anthropomorphic chicken who is a scientist and inventor.
 He first appeared in the Carl Barks comic "Gladstone's Terrible Secret" (Walt Disney's Comics and Stories #140, May 1952), and was the regular lead character in 4-page backup stories in Barks' issues of Uncle Scrooge, starting with issue #13 (March 1956) and continuing through #41 (March 1963).

+Mad Ducktor

+The Mad Ducktor is a tall, anthropomorphic chicken similar to Gyro Gearloose.
+He is a mad scientist who is the arch-enemy of Gyro Gearloose.
+The Mad Ducktor is a product of the evil side of Gyro's mind, which manifested in a physical form.
+Thus he is familiar with how Gyro's mind works, which he uses to his advantage.

+The Mad Ducktor looks similar to Gyro Gearloose, but has a slightly more obese build, and his face is often twisted into a maniacal expression.
+He sometimes uses his similar appearance to masquerade as Gyro Gearloose.
+He has no specific ultimate motive to his crimes, other than to create havoc and ruin Gyro's reputation.

+The Mad Ducktor's most prominent weakness is his fondness for muffins.
+Whenever he finds muffins, he abandons his current plans to get to eat them as soon as possible.
+This has been used to trap and arrest him.